WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 Let’s all agree to:

-- Treat each other with respect
+- Treat each other with respect.
-- Avoid bringing distractions into class
+- Avoid bringing distractions into class.
 - {Add more…}

 <aside class="notes">